14th March 2019

 How to clean your Invisalign braces

 The best method is to soak them in a denture cleaner or Invisalign cleaning crystals.
-Set aside a soft-bristled toothbrush for the purpose of scrubbing your aligner trays and once a day soak them in your preferred cleaner and brush them.
+Set aside a soft-bristled toothbrush for scrubbing your aligner trays and once a day soak them in your preferred cleaner and brush them.
 This removes dried salvia that could cause cracking, food particles that can heighten your chances of decay, and any dried material that might cause them to discolour or smell.
 Rinse them with water to avoid an aftertaste.

 Clean them when you wake up